NasirSTL/NV-E2E-RL-AD/README.md

 ## Verifiable End-to-End Reinforcement Learning-Based Autonomous Driving

-Implementation of the Thesis: **Verifiable End-to-End Reinforcement Learning-Based Autonomous Driving**<br>
+Version 2 of Owen Ma's Implementation of the Thesis: **Verifiable End-to-End Reinforcement Learning-Based Autonomous Driving**<br>
 Xinhang (Owen) Ma<br>

 For codes and documentations of the engineering parts of the f1tenth vehicle in a miniature city, please refer to [f1tenth documentation](/assets/F1Tenth_Documentation.pdf) or contact us by email.